OOD-SEG: Exploiting out-of-distribution detection techniques for learning image segmentation from sparse multi-class positive-only annotations: Introduction

-\revdel{To evaluate the model performance on OOD data, we propose a protocol that involves isolating part of the labelled classes during training.
-These held-out annotations do not contribute to updating the model weights during training but are grouped as an additional \emph{outlier} class for validation purposes. }\revref{1}{4} \revmod{To address the challenges in evaluation, we propose a novel dedicated cross-validation strategy that enables systematic assessment of background/OOD performance within a single dataset.
-By isolating part of the labelled positive classes during training, they do not contribute to updating the model weights during training but are grouped as an additional \emph{background/outlier} class used only for validation purposes.} To effectively evaluate OOD performance for segmentation tasks, we propose using two threshold-independent metrics to measure model performance.
+To address the challenges in evaluation, we propose a novel dedicated cross-validation strategy that enables systematic assessment of background/OOD performance within a single dataset.
+By isolating part of the labelled positive classes during training, they do not contribute to updating the model weights during training but are grouped as an additional \emph{background/outlier} class used only for validation purposes.
+To effectively evaluate OOD performance for segmentation tasks, we propose using two threshold-independent metrics to measure model performance.
 Building on these metrics, we further design a threshold selection strategy to visualise OOD segmentation results.

 Based on our framework, we compare four different classical OOD detection methods integrated in a common U-Net based backbone segmentation model.
 Our cross-validation results show that combining a model calibration method with the proposed framework achieves the best overall performance.